hoehermann/purple-signal/README.md

 ### Known Problems

 * First message from purple-signal to official signal is not sent properly.
-* Windows binary is almost unusable.
+* Windows binary is almost completely unusable.

-#### Previously Known Problems

 * It takes two minutes for the internal JVM to shut down.
 Or it crashes when terminating Pidgin.
-This issue miraculously went away.
+This issue disappears and reappears erratically.